Nandini2721/Data-warehouse-project/README.md

 ## Gold Layer — Analytics-Ready Views

-- Created dimension and fact views forming a final star schema — customer and product dimensions integrated from multiple sources, connected via a central sales fact view.
+- Created dimension and fact **views** forming a final star schema — `dim_customers` and `dim_products` as dimensions, connected via `fact_sales`.
+- Integrated data from multiple Silver tables into unified dimensions (e.g., customer data merged from CRM & ERP sources, with CRM as the primary source for gender).
+- Filtered out historical product records — only current products included (`prd_end_dt IS NULL`).
+- Surrogate keys generated using `ROW_NUMBER()` for each dimension.
 - Provides clean, business-ready data optimized for analytics and reporting with no downstream transformations required.

 ### Gold Quality Checks